fontman/fontman-desktop/README.md

 # Fontman Desktop

-######Version: 0.1.0-SNAPSHOT
+###Bringing high quality Libre and Open Source fonts to your desktop in a powerful font package manger.

-Offical desktop client for Fontman-Server API using Electron, Angularjs and Angular Material frameworks.
+This is the source code of the Fontman Desktop, the offical desktop client for Fontman-Server API using Electron, Angularjs and Angular Material frameworks.
+Fontman is a free software project licensed under GNU GPL V3.

 ####Installation